harmonyideas/python-scripts/learning-python/README.md

 temp-conversion.py | Exercise 1-3 from "The C Programming Language"
 tictactoe.py  | TicTacToe game with a very easy opponent
-transposematrix.py | Transpose a given matrix - list of lists tweets-timeofday | Plot tweets by time of day using Matplotlib
+transposematrix.py | Transpose a given matrix - list of lists tweets-timeofday.py | Plot tweets by time of day using Matplotlib